AxiansITSecurity/Restsh/README.md

 Restsh is a shell environment to work with REST-API's on the command line.
 It is designed to be used interactively, in scripts or in CI/CD pipelines.

-Restsh is not a standalone shell.
+Restsh does not replace your shell.
 It transforms the Bash shell into a powerful commandline to access REST-API's and parse the responses.
 You can combine the power of bash, curl, jq and mustache to interact with REST-API's.

+Restsh provides fast, direct, scriptable REST API operations without overhead.
+With Restsh, tasks that would otherwise require writing a Terraform module or an Ansible role can often be completed in minutes and just a few lines of script.

+It offers hundreds of API wrapper scripts to simplify the use of REST APIs.
+If no script is available, the API can be accessed directly using GET, DELETE, PATCH, POST, etc. It is also easy to write your own API wrapper scripts.

 ## Available modules